|

 atomic theory

-that all matter was made up of tiny hard particles called atoms and the
+that all matter was made up of tiny hard particles/spheres called

-list of 'atomic weights' (we now call relative atomic masses) on a scale
+weights' (we now call relative atomic masses) on a scale based on

-based on hydrogen – given the arbitrary value of 1 since it was lightest
+hydrogen – given the arbitrary value of 1 since it was lightest element

 known, and, as it happens, correctly so.